enriquebk/Light-MVVM-C/README.md

-# MVVM-C
+# Light MVVM-C

-Lightweight MVVM + Coordinator implementation
+Light MVVM-C is a lightweight implementation of the MVVM + Coordinator architecture.

+## Author

+Enrique Bermúdez, me@ebermudez.com